3-Ingredient Protein Chia Pudding

 Step 1: Combine ingredients.

-In a leak-free container or mason jar, combine chia seeds, milk and protein powder.
-Close the lid and shake well for approximately 30-seconds or until well combined.
-Place in the fridge.
+In a leak-free container or mason jar, combine chia seeds, milk, and protein powder.
+Stir until well combined.
+Cover with a lid, and place in the fridge.

 Step 2: Allow time to thicken.

-If possible, check on pudding after 1-2 hours and stir with a spoon to break up any clumps of protein powder.
+If possible, check on pudding after the first 30-minutes and stir with a spoon to break up any clumps.
 Leave the mixture to thicken in the fridge for at least 3 hours or overnight.

 Step 3: Add toppings and enjoy.